 We are fortunate that in the late middle ages and renaissance, tailors were just paid for labour.
 The customer told them what they wanted and what kind of cloth they intended to use, the tailor quoted them a yardage of each fabric, and the customer provided it and collected the finished garment and the scraps when the project was done.
 About 90% of the cost of clothing was the fabric and notions.
 This means that medieval account books routinely list the materials used to make specific garments.
 I have not found very many from the period I am interested in, but the ones from the era of the ‘snaky profile’ or ‘weasel waist’ in the 1340s are suggestive.

 The brothers Bonis were merchants of Montalban in Languedoc.
-In September 1345 Gualhart de Guordo, a burger, bought 4 ells and a palm of fustian at 3 s. the ell, 3 ells and a palm of linen at 12 d. the ell, 3 quarters (ie. 3/4 Troy pound) cotton and 3 ochaus (eighths ie. 1/8 Troy pound) of silk to send to his tailor to make a jupon, total 20 s.
+In September 1345 Gualhart de Guordo, a burger, bought 4 ells and a palm of fustian at 3 s. the ell, 3 ells and a palm of linen at 12 d. the ell, 3 quarters (ie. 3/4 of a Troyes pound of 14 medieval ounces) cotton and 3 ochaus (eighths ie. 3/8 of a Troyes pound) of silk to send to his tailor to make a jupon, total 20 s.
 1 d. (part 1, p.
 180, fol.
 37).
-In other sales in the 1340s, their customers used anything between 1/2 Troy pound and 1 Troy pound of cotton wool in a jupon, normally quilted between a layer of fustian and a layer of linen.
+In other sales in the 1340s, their customers used anything between 1/2 Troyes pound (about 217 g) and 1 Troyes pound (about 434 g) of cotton wool in a jupon, normally quilted between a layer of fustian and a layer of linen.
 You can find part 1 on the Internet Archive https://archive.org/stream/leslivresdecompt01boni#page/n95/mode/2up and part 2 on Gallica http://gallica.bnf.fr/ark:/12148/bpt6k102257q

 Edward III’s Great Wardrobe accounts from the 1340s were published in 1846.
 His armourer used between 1 and 2 pounds of cotton to make a doublet (including one arming doublet), and up to 3 pounds in the heaviest garments for men.
 A typical entry goes like this: “And for making one aketon for the King covered with blue satin: 4 ells of satin, 4 ells and a half of linen of Paris, 4 ells and a half of linen of Rheims, 2 pounds of cotton, a half quarter (ie. 1/8 pound) of silk, 1 ell reinforced sindon.”
 (Nicholas, “Observations on the Order of the Garter,” p.
 49).
 You can find the Latin on Armour in Texts.